antibrand/system/README.md

 # system

 A generic website management system inspired by WordPress.
+The system is compatible with plugins and themes that do not require WordPress version 5.0 or greater.

 ![Version 1.0.0](https://img.shields.io/badge/Version-1.0.0-ffd000.svg?style=flat-square)
 ![WordPress compatible](https://img.shields.io/badge/WordPress-compatible-0073aa.svg?style=flat-square)